rspamd/rspamd/README.md

 * **Statistics** - Rspamd uses Bayesian classifier based on five-grams of input.
 This means that the input is estimated not based on individual words, but all input is organized in chains that are further estimated by Bayesian classifier.
-This approach allows to achieve better results than traditionally used monogramms (or words literally speaking), that is described in details in the following [paper](http://osbf-lua.luaforge.net/papers/osbf-eddc.pdf).
+This approach allows to achieve better results than traditionally used monograms (or words literally speaking), that is described in details in the following [paper](http://osbf-lua.luaforge.net/papers/osbf-eddc.pdf).

 * **Fuzzy hashes** - for checking of malicious mail patterns Rspamd uses so called `fuzzy hashes`.
 Unlike normal hashes, these structures are targeted to hide